From BR Bullpen

-Charlie would go 17-10 in '48 and 17-15 in '49 both with the Smokers, but no cigar - and probably the worst thing that could happen to Charlie the Chicago White Sox signed him as a free agent on July 1, 1950, put him on a big league mound, and in the short span of 10 days he appeared in two games, with no decisions, but a 33.75 ERA and the White Sox released him on July 10, 1950.
+Charlie went 17-10 in 1948 and 17-15 in 1949, both with the Smokers, but no cigar - and probably the worst thing that could happen to Charlie the Chicago White Sox signed him as a free agent on July 1, 1950 and put him on a big league mound.
+In the short span of 10 days he appeared in two games, with no decisions, but put up a 33.75 ERA and the White Sox released him on July 10th.

-Cuellar did salvage most of his hurt by winding up the year with a double digit win number, going 7-3 with the Lakeland Pilots before his debut, and 7-4 with the Memphis Chickasaws afterwards - for a split season 14-7 with a 2.25 ERA.
-He was 1-0 with a 5.40 ERA for Marianao in the 1950-1951 winter.
-Charlie would spend three more seasons (1951-1953) in the minors, ending up in the same league that he started this trip in, going 5-4 with the Keokuk Kernels of the Three-I League.
+Cuellar did salvage most of his hurt by winding up the year with a double-digit win number, going 7-3 with the Lakeland Pilots before his debut, and 7-4 with the Memphis Chickasaws afterwards - for a split season 14-7 mark with a 2.25 ERA.
+He was 1-0 with a 5.40 ERA for Marianao in the 1950-51 winter.
+Charlie spent three more seasons (1951-1953) in the minors, ending up in the same league that he started this trip in, going 5-4 with the Keokuk Kernels of the Three-I League.

-Charlie finished up his active playing days with 17 seasons under his belt (1935-1953), pitching over a three decade time period, and showed a very good 209-139 record and a 2.82 ERA while pitching 2,942 innings.
+Charlie finished up his active playing days with 17 seasons under his belt (1935-1953), pitching over a three-decade period, and showed a very good 209-139 record and a 2.82 ERA while pitching 2,942 innings.
 He sat out the 1937 season, reportedly because he was injured, and in 1943, he was a victim of the closing down of a number of minor league circuits because of World War II; he played briefly in the Piedmont League before returning home to Tampa where he worked in a Navy shipyard and played in a local amateur league.

-He did try his managing skills with the Lakeland Pilots in 1950, when he was the first of two that handled the club to a 57-93 record.
+He did try his managing skills with the Lakeland Pilots in 1950, when he was the first of two who handled the club to a 57-93 record.
 Charlie was also the first of four managers for the Tallahassee Rebels in 1954 when they finished 22-76.